alejandrocros/monte_carlo_tree_chess/README.md

 - [ ] Add parallel computation for minimax and for game simulation.

-- [ ] Put minimax and minimax_pruned out of MiniMaxPlayer
+- [ ] Put minimax and minimax_pruned out of MiniMaxPlayer.

+- [X] Parallelize Monte-Carlo evaluation.

 - [X] Check that new minimax (with self.minimax) behaves as expected